tejaboy/SmartXSite/README.md

 - 📝 **Auto-Generated MCQs**
   Automatically generates multiple-choice questions from your PDF content to test your understanding.

+- 🔄 **Flexible AI Options**
+  Choose between:
+  * On-Device AI (via [WebLLM](https://github.com/mlc-ai/web-llm)) for fast, private, offline processing.
+  * Gemini API for cloud-based intelligence and improved model quality (note: if you're on the Gemini Free plan, your data may be used to improve Google's models—see [Gemini Terms](https://ai.google.dev/gemini-api/terms)).

-- 🔒 **Privacy-First Architecture**
+- 🔒 **Privacy-First by Design**
-  All processing happens locally in your browser.
-Your files never leave your computer.
+  Prefer full privacy?
+Use the on-device option—your files never leave your computer.
+The choice is yours.

 ## 📦 Files and Structure